Heavy rain in Freetown causing major destruction – emergency warning issued

 Heavy rains in Freetown have led to landslide in the vicinity of Guma in Regent and Mortema.

-Over 200 unidentified corpses are reported to have been taken to the Connaught hospital mortuary.
+Over 200 unidentified remains are reported to have been taken to the Connaught hospital mortuary.
 60 of the 200 dead are said to be children

-Over 100 people are believed to have been confirmed dead at Regent land slide.
+More than 500 homes in the Babadorie and Kanigo communities are said to have been lost.

-Other areas of Freetown seriously affected are: Kissy Brook and Dworzak Farm communities.
+The army has joined the police and survivors in helpimg to rescue people and recover the dead.

-SOS Alert: There has been a landslide at Regent – near the GUMA reservoir area.
+SOS Alert – There has been a major landslide at Regent – near the GUMA reservoir area.

-According to eyewitness reports, it may seem as if a section of the hill has collapsed and several houses affected.
+According to eyewitness reports, a section of the hill has collapsed and several houses affected.

 Be exceptionally careful when driving to work this morning.